All Episodes

 And it's possible to actually control the computer and phone faster than someone who has working hands.

-Um then the next step would be to add a second neural link implant past the point where these the neurons damaged so that somebody can walk again and so so they're they they can have full body functionality restored.
+Then the next step would be to add a second Neuralink implant past the point where the neurons are damaged so that somebody can walk again.

-Um you like Bobby, right?
+And you like Bobby, right?

-I like Bobby actually, yeah.
+I like Bobby, actually, yeah.

-I think I I was supported Bobby Kennedy.
+I think I've supported Bobby Kennedy.

 He just wants to question the science, which is the essence of the science.